ocaml-community/meta/README.md

   The official ocaml organization is for maintaining the OCaml compiler itself, OPAM, odoc, and other key infrastructural software.
-The ocaml-community GitHub organization is for adopting and maintaining unofficial packages that are of widespread use but might lack active maintainers.
+The ocaml-community GitHub organization is for adopting and maintaining packages that are of widespread use but might lack active maintainers.

 - **How can I propose adopting a package?**